AckermannM/FS25_realismAddon_gearbox/README.md

 - added support for second Group-Set so the usual Gears, Groups and second Group can be simulated. (for example Gears, R, L, H Group and L / H Powershift) Inputs need to be configured, nothing set by default
 - added optional Inputs for group5 to group8 since Giants default only allows 1-4

+- added support for second Group-Set so the usual Gears, Groups and second Group can be simulated. (for example Gears, R, L, H Group and L / H Powershift) Inputs need to be configured, nothing set by default, optionally a rangesplitter binding can be set, where the button press switches to H and release to L again

 # Changelog in FS25